mondoohq/cnquery/README.md

 To learn about Mondoo Platform, read the [Mondoo Platform docs](https://mondoo.com/docs/platform/home/) or visit [mondoo.com](https://www.mondoo.com).

-## Private query packs

-Distributing queries across your fleet
+## Distribute queries across your fleet with private query packs

-You can create and share query packs using the Query Hub feature of the Mondoo Console.
-The Query Hub creates a secure, private environment in your account that stores data about your assets.
-It makes it very easy for all assets to report on query packs and define custom rules for your fleet.
+You can create and share query packs using the Registry in the Mondoo Console.
+The Registry a secure, private environment in your account where you store both Mondoo query packs and custom query packs.
+This lets you use the same query packs for all assets.

-To use the Query Hub:
+To use the Registry:

 ```bash
 cnquery login --token TOKEN
 ```

-Once set up, activate the packs, and you can collect your asset's data (for example, `aws`):
+Once set up, enable the query packs you want to use to collect your asset's data.
+For example, you can activate one or more AWS query packs in the Mondoo Console.
+Then run this command any time to collect the AWS information you need:

 ```bash
 cnquery scan aws